AwesomeGitHubRepos/bert-sequence-classification/README.md

 pip3 install -r requirements.txt
 ```

+If you have any questions, feedback or problems of any kind, get in touch by messaging me on [Twitter - @oliverwproud](https://twitter.com/oliverwproud) or by submitting an issue.

 ### Toxic Comment Fine-tuned model

 Note: I chose to fine-tune two models - BERT base and DistilBERT base.
 This is due to BERT base being too large to deploy, however you have to choice to use whichever model you would like in `model.py`